10 Best Campgrounds near Missoula, MT

 4. Harry's Flat Campground

-East of Missoula, Harry's Flat Campground is one of several first-come, first-served campgrounds near Rock Creek.
+Harry's Flat Campground is one of several first-come, first-served campgrounds near Rock Creek east of Missoula.
 As one of the best places to fly fish in Montana, anglers from near and far covet these campsites next to this famous fishing corridor.

-Visitors from Missoula access Harry's Flat by heading east on Interstate-90 and turning onto Rock Creek Road.
+Harry's Flat is accessible from Missoula by heading east on Interstate-90 and turning onto Rock Creek Road.
 Expect slower travel time on the gravel Rock Creek Road.
 The campground is primitive, with no resources available.
 This lack of amenities means campers need to supply their own fresh water and pack out all their trash.
 Picnic tables, fire rings, and vault toilets are available.

-En route to Harry's Flat, visitors pass two other campgrounds with similar accommodations.
+Visitors pass two other campgrounds with similar accommodations en route to Harry's Flat.
 The first, Norton Campground, has 13 sites available, followed by Dalles Campground with 10 sites.
 Again, expect moderate crowds during the fishing season.
 Grizzly Campground is an alternative place to stay nearby, within the adjacent Ranch Creek drainage.

 5. Beavertail Hill State Park